How to: Debug Windows Service Applications

 In the Available Processes section, click the process for your service, and then click Attach.

 The process will have the same name as the executable file for your service.

 Choose any appropriate options, and then click OK to close the dialog box.

 You are now in debug mode.

 Set any breakpoints you want to use in your code.

 Access the Services Control Manager and manipulate your service, sending stop, pause, and continue commands to hit your breakpoints.
-For more information on running the Services Control Manager, see How to: Start Services.
+For more information on running the Services Control Manager, see.